 Electricity: 115 volts, 60 Hz.
-USA-style plugs with two or three flat blades are used in Trinidad and Tobago.
+USA-style plugs (types A and B) with two or three flat blades are used in Trinidad and Tobago.

 Internet domain: .tt

 Emergency numbers: For police, dial 999.
-The number 990 is for fire and ambulance, and Tobago's Emergency Relief Line is 211.
+The number 990 is for fire and ambulance.
+Additionally, 811 is an ambulance hotline.
+Tobago's Emergency Relief line is 211.

 Transport and driving: Cars drive on the left.
-Buses are the most prevalent mode of public transport, but there are maxi-taxis and ferries between the islands as well.
+Buses are the most prevalent mode of public transport, but there are maxi-taxis and ferries between and around the islands as well.